Japan: Death penalty for mass killing at care home for disabled | DW | 16.03.2020

-A court in Japan on Monday sentenced a man to death by hanging for the murder of 19 people at a care center for disabled people.
+A court in Japan on Monday sentenced a man to death for the murder of 19 people at a care center for disabled people.

 During the trial, Satoshi Uematsu did not deny carying out the killings and said he had "no regrets."
 His lawyers had entered a not guilty plea.
 They argued he was suffering from a "mental disorder" due to drug use.